CloudHMS/HMS.Sample.CodingStandard/C#/README.md

 The C# coding standard for HMS project, based on [iDesign standard](http://www.idesign.net/) with our own customization.

 # IMPORTANT:
 This coding standard is optional.
 The main concept that we need to have a same view on developing software.
-So if you find your own standard which is different than this, it's still fine.
+So if you find your own standard which is different than this, it's still fine, as long as it's approved by your technical leader.

 ## Sections
 1. [Code practices](https://github.com/CloudHMS/HMS.Sample.CodingStandard/tree/master/C%23/Coding%20practices)